emmajiugo/flutterwave-cli/README.md

 4. To test `card charge` on the terminal, run `php flutterwave test:card`
 5. To test `account charge` on the terminal, run `php flutterwave test:account`
 6. To test `transfer` on the terminal, run `php flutterwave test:transfer`
-7. To generate sample apps, run `php flutterwave generate:sampleapp`.
+7. To generate sample apps, run `php flutterwave generate:app`.
 This command will list all available or future support of sample apps.
 But because we are still in the development mode, the sample apps supported are:
 - `3DSecure`
 - `Charge`
 - `DB Logging`